Postman

 Note - Other variables populated automatically

-Where relevant, calls in the collection contain tests (in the Tests tab of the request) that populate other variables based on the response from the API.
+Where relevant, calls in the collection contain post-request scripts (in the Scripts tab of the request) that populate other variables based on the response from the API.

 For example, the Create a Natural User call populates a USER_NATURAL_PAYER